-Easter eggs have been around since ancient times.
+Easter eggs have existed since the olden days.

 They were originally made from clay or wood.

 Today, we know them as hard-boiled eggs with colorful shells.

 If you’re looking to add a little fun to your Easter celebration this year, why not try making your own eggs?

 You can buy an egg at any grocery store, but if you want one that looks like it came straight out of nature, then a homemade egg might be just what you’re looking for.